tusen-ai/naive-ui/demo/documentation/theme/enUS/provideTheme.md

 # Provide Theme
-Use `n-config-providr` to set the theme of all its descedant components.
+Use `n-config-provider` to set the theme of all its descedant components.

 ```html
 <n-config-provider :theme="theme">